josvaler/btndataframe/README.md

 After decompress the .csv file be sure to set the current directory before executing the R

-You are reading to start your timeseries research.
+You are ready to start your timeseries research.